-SO #5 Sustainable natural , ag gricultural and built environ iments 5.4.3 Carry out a programme of street tree planting and maintenance in Develop a Masterplan for urban planting to be utilised by Council and developers Masterplan developed.
-This was an unfunded action. order to preserve and enhance the natural environment Consider possible partnership with Weddin Community Native Nursery, service groups and local high school in delivery urban tree planting program Number of trees planted Wherever possible this is considered.
-5.4.4 5.4.4 Consider adoption of alternative environmentally-friendly practices where appropriate a) Implement Renewable Energy Action Plan (REAP) for Council facilities and infrastructure Number of actions carried out.
+SO #5 Sustainable natural, agricultural and built environments order to preserve and enhance the natural environment Consider possible partnership with Weddin Community Native Nursery, service groups and local high school in delivery urban tree planting program Number of trees planted Wherever possible this is considered.
+5.4.4 Consider adoption of alternative environmentally-friendly practices where appropriate a) Implement Renewable Energy Action Plan (REAP) for Council facilities and infrastructure Number of actions carried out.
 Continued to investigate funding opportunities ad liaise with JO to implement further actions identified in REAP. b) Participate in initiatives to minimise non-renewable energy use e.g. CNSWJO electricity procurement.
 Number of initiatives participated in.
 Council has submitted a number of grant applications through the CNSWJO and is currently participating in the Business Case for the Nexus Between Energy Security and Emissions Reduction in Central NSW due to be delivered in the 2024 FY.
 Solar panels installed across council buildings.
 EV Charger installed beside the Grenfell Aquatic Centre.

-Strateg c Outcome Council Role Directorate(s) Key Theme 5.5 There is a policy position on renewable energy Facilitator Environmental (() Strategi c Action Task Description Measurement Annual Comments 5.5.1 Actively consider adoption of renewable energy technology a) Participate in regional initiatives for rollout of renewable energy technologies such as electric vehicle (EV) charging stations Number of initiatives participated in.
+Strateg ic Outcome Council Role Directorate(s) Key Theme 5.5 There is a policy position on renewable energy Facilitator Environmental (5) Strateg ic Action Task Description Measurement Annual Comments 5.5.1 Actively consider adoption of renewable energy technology a) Participate in regional initiatives for rollout of renewable energy technologies such as electric vehicle (EV) charging stations Number of initiatives participated in.
 EV Charger installed beside the Grenfell Aquatic Centre, as well as a number of initiatives investigating EV chargers through the CNSWJO. b) Install LED lighting as part of Grenfell Main Street Renewal.
 Street lighting installed.
 Western end streetlights were installed.
+5.5.2 Encourage development and property owners to adopt sustainable technology a) Enforce relevant NSW Government regulations.
+Number of breaches All new building required to comply with BASIX requirements and Section J, Energy Efficiency, of the